do not have any confirmed cases of Rapid ʻŌhiʻa Death from any island other than the Island of Hawai

-4) Clean gear, including shoes and clothes, before and after entering forests.
-Brush all soil off of shoes then spray with 70% rubbing alcohol.
+4) Clean gear and tools, including shoes and clothes, before and after entering forests.
+Brush all soil off of tools and gear, then spray with 70% rubbing alcohol.
 Wash clothes with hot water and soap.

 5) Wash your vehicle with a pressure-washer and detergent if you’ve been off-roading or have picked up mud from driving.
 Clean all soil off of tires and vehicle undercarriage.